Shadab Khan appointed Punjab Police brand ambassador with honorary DSP rank

 |8.27

-KARACHI – Gold prices continue upward journey in local market, following an uptick in international market.
+KARACHI – Gold prices decreased in local market despite following an uptick in international market.

 In international market, the precious of yellow metal increased by $4 to reach $2,047.